Discovery of the soft electronic modes of the trimeron order in magnetite: Materials and correspondence

 \subsubsection{E. Pump-probe response with 3.10 eV excitation}

 We also repeat the pump-probe experiments with a pump photon energy of 3.10 eV, using a BBO crystal to frequency double the 1.55 eV light from the laser.
-For this pump photon energy, which is close to the charge-transfer transition, we observe very similar oscillations to those excited by the 1.55 eV pump pulse (Fig.~\ref{fig:FigS11}a).
-Despite our $\sim\,$100 fs time resolution, the Fourier transform of the oscillations at this photon energy (Fig.~\ref{fig:FigS11}b) shows no signature of the totally-symmetric optical phonon modes in the range of 13.9 to 25.9 meV that have been observed in a previous study using a pump excitation of 3.10 eV \cite{borroni2017coherent}.
-This demonstrates that the spectral region of our THz probe is solely sensitive to the newly-discovered low-energy electronic modes.
+For this pump photon energy, which is close to the charge-transfer transition, we observe very similar oscillations to those excited by the 1.55 eV pump pulse (Fig.~\ref{fig:FigS12}a).
+Despite our $\sim\,$100 fs time resolution, the Fourier transform of the oscillations at this photon energy (Fig.~\ref{fig:FigS12}b) shows no signature of the totally-symmetric optical phonon modes in the range of 13.9 to 25.9 meV that have been observed in a previous study using a pump excitation of 3.10 eV \cite{borroni2017coherent}.
+This demonstrates that the spectral region of our terahertz probe is solely sensitive to the newly-discovered low-energy electronic modes.

-\subsection{Supplementary Note 7: Group theory aspects of the Verwey transition}
+\subsection{Supplementary Note 6: Group theory aspects of the Verwey transition}

-In this section, we perform a group theory analysis of the Verwey transition in magnetite in order to construct the simplest time-dependent Ginzburg-Landau (GL) model that is compatible with the symmetries of the system (see Supplementary Note 8).
+In this section, we perform a group theory analysis of the Verwey transition in magnetite in order to construct the simplest time-dependent Ginzburg-Landau (GL) model that is compatible with the symmetries of the system (see Methods).
+We remark that the analysis presented here is complementary to that of a previous study \cite{senn2013verwey}.
 In a phase transition from a high symmetry ($G$) to a low symmetry ($G_0$) space group, it is crucial to identify the irreducible representations (IRs) that lead to the symmetry breaking $G \rightarrow G_0$.
 This defines an inverse Landau problem \cite{ascher1977,hatch2001}.
 In magnetite, the space group above $T_V$ is $Fd\bar 3 m$ ($O^7_h$, 227), with cubic crystal symmetry and point group $O_h$.
 Below $T_V$, the space group becomes $Cc$ ($C^4_{s}$, 9), with monoclinic crystal symmetry and point group $C_{s}$ \cite{yamauchi2009ferroelectricity,senn2012charge}.
 Therefore, we seek the IRs that lead to the symmetry breaking $ Fd\bar 3 m \rightarrow Cc $.
 We solve this problem with the aid of the software packages { GET$\_$IRREPS} \cite{aroyo2006,aroyo2006b,aroyo2011} and { ISOTROPY} \cite{stokes2007}.
 The transformation $\mathcal T$ relating the basis vectors of both phases is \cite{blasco2011}